JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

   snakes, zebras or poisonous frogs walking the streets of England's capital unless you take a trip to London Zoo.
 x: 530
-"y": 480.5
+'y': 480.5
 coverImage: /img/charingcross-cover.jpg
 previewImage: /img/charingcross-preview.jpg
 ---
 ![null](/img/p1-med.jpg)

 Some creatures are rare in London.
 You are unlikely to find giraffes or snakes, zebras or poisonous frogs walking the streets of England's capital unless you take a trip to London Zoo.

 <!--break-->

 However, two creatures you are extremely likely to find here are pigeons and mice.
 With so many around, it is small wonder that these rather different creatures have come to learn each other's languages.
-This skill proves particularly useful is when one or the other is lost and needs some directions from its land-dwelling or sky-flying companion.
+This skill proves particularly useful when one or the other is lost and needs some directions from its land-dwelling or sky-flying companion.

 This just so happened to be the case one afternoon at Trafalgar Square, when a pigeon followed a lady into the London Underground.
 The lady in question wore a grumpy expression on her long, grey face.
-Her clothing was speckled with flecks of white.

 <!--break-->